VaxU

 Goals

-The goal of this observation was to understand how the COVID-19 vaccination process operates on a college campus and how students approach the vaccination process.
+Understand how COVID-19 vaccination process on college campuses and how students approach the process

 Methods

-We conducted a single field observation session outside of the Georgia Tech Stamps Health Services COVID-19 vaccination clinic in which my teammates and I observed the people and environment.
+1 field observation session at Georgia Tech Stamps Health Services clinic in which we observed the people and environment

 Findings

-The observations provided a detailed understanding of the campus COVID-19 vaccination process and indicated the points of confusion and apprehension students experience in the vaccination process.
+Understanding of campus COVID-19 vaccination process and points of confusion / apprehension in the vaccination process

 Surveys